EduardoV-dev/careers-frontend/docs/components.md

 #### 1 - Components:

 These are the lowest type in the list.
-Components are characterized for being not able to do lot of things standalone and need to be used with other components to achieve a goal, this type of component is usually a piece of UI that can be reused across the application.
+Components are characterized for being not able to do lot of things standalone and need to be used with other components to achieve an objective, this type of component is usually a piece of UI that can be reused across the application.
 A component could use multiple components to build itself up.

-This type of components must always be place within `src/components` folder or a feature component folder (`[feature-name]/components`), if the component is used only in that feature or it has a particular behaviour that would belong only to that feature but could be exported to use anywhere in the project.
+This type of components must always be placed within `src/components` folder or inside a feature component folder (`[feature-name]/components`); if the component is used only in that feature or it has a particular behaviour that would belong only to that feature but could be exported to use anywhere in the project.

 e.g: Header, Footer, Button, Input, Modal, etc.
 e.g in code: [Form Control component](../src/components/form-control)